 Later in the round, Chandler rocked Oliveira with a big left and started connecting with heavy grounded punches.
 However, Oliveria was able to survive this situation for over 2 minutes to go to round 2.

 Oliveira connected with a left hand at the beginning of the second round and dropped Chandler.
 He followed it up with strikes along the fence before dropping Chandler again with a big left to end the fight in 19-seconds via TKO.

-Michael Chandler's current MMA record stands at 22-7.
-He is currently on a 2-fight losing streak.
+Michael Chandler's current MMA record stands at 23-7.
+He is currently on a 1-fight winning streak.

-Michael Chandler's last fight was against Justin Gaethje at UFC 268.
-Chandler lost the fight via unanimous decision.
+Michael Chandler's last fight was against Tony Ferguson at UFC 274.
+Chandler won the fight via KO (front kick).